scaleoutsystems/fedn-cpp-client/README.md

     pushd cmake/build
     cmake ../..
     make -j 4
+    popd

 ## Starting Servers
 This is a prototype and certain configurations (such as client name and combiner assignment) has been hardcoded for the pseudo-distributed docker compose setup in FEDn.
-We will be using a compute package written in python, there will accutaly not be any ML updates to models on the C++ client, instead it will just reupload the same global model weights.
-There will also not be any validation (not implemented yet).
+We will be using a compute package written in python, there will not be any ML updates to models on the C++ client, instead it will just reupload the same global model weights.
+Validation is also not included (not implemented yet).

 First deploy e.g FEDn mnist-keras example: https://github.com/scaleoutsystems/fedn/tree/master/examples/mnist-keras